coderofsalvation/hashtagbibs/RFC_HASHTAGBIBS.md

 **hashtagbibs** (or simply: **'bibs'**) are tiny tags, allowing mere mortals to connect words to other words using pencil, voice or keyboard.<br>
 They expand into multiple (reversed) [BibTags](https://en.wikipedia.org/wiki/BibTeX), JSON or XML snippets.<br>

-For example, using OCR, scanned paper can now easily 'connect' with online graphs.<br>
-Think of it as the brother of hashtags: a command for tagging-this-with-that.<br>
+> For example, using OCR, scanned paper can now easily 'connect' with online graphs.<br>Think of it as the brother of hashtags: a command for tagging-this-with-that.

 The goal of this spec is three-fold:

 * specify bibs: a terse tagdescription which expands into a reversed BibTag
 * specify bibs as URI fragment: a way to hint browsers to jump to (bib)tagged content
-* specify bibrulers: dumb line-based separators for bibtags
+* specify bibrulers: to specify bibtags microformats like [visual-meta](https://visual-meta.info)

 {mainmatter}